jsk336/docs/docs/api/goflow/README.md

 ## Basic Example

-Below there is a listing of a simple program running a network of two processes.
+Below there is a listing of a simple program running a network of two processes with four channels (three inports, one outport).
+For a more detailed look at the syntax, please refer to the [network documentation](http://antha-lang.org/docs/implement/network.html)

 ![Greeter example diagram](http://flowbased.wdfiles.com/local--files/goflow/goflow-hello.png)